These pineapple spears are grilled to perfection with a jalapeno honey glaze! An easy and healthy summer dessert idea that everyone will LOVE!

 - Don’t try grilling canned pineapple!!
 It is way too soft and thin to grill and just does not taste the same!

 - Don’t overcook your spears!
 As soon as you get some good grill marks, they are done!

 - Baste your pineapple slices a few times while they are on the grill!
 This will help the sugars caramelize!

 - Serve chilled with extra glaze drizzled on top!

 - Try serving with ice cream on the side!
 It pairs wonderfully!

 Do you have skewers??
 Here are some wooden and stainless steel ones you may like!

-Here are some other fun summer desserts you may like!
+Here are some other fun summer snacks you may like!